joanjoantan/isa-fund/src/logicDatabaseSchema/ISAWallet.md

-# Add money to ISA wallet:
+## Add money to ISA wallet showcase:

 1. Start the process of adding money to the ISA account.